 As much as we’d like to, we can’t really control emotions.
 We can modulate emotions — we can learn to express emotions in better ways — but we can’t simply get rid of them.
 In fact, over time suppression of emotions leads to immune system suppression, anxiety, and depression (source).

 The Science of Emotions: Accepting Emotions Leads to Psychological Resilience

-Some of the research I have done in children looks at the biological load of emotion — basically, we ask the question: How stressful is emotion in the body?
+Some of the research I have done examined the biological load of emotion — we asked: How stressful is emotion in the body?

 We compared children who suppressed distress to children who openly expressed their distress and found that the children who suppressed their emotions had higher cardiovascular arousal and greater stress enzymes.

 In other words, the biological stress or load is higher for children who suppress their emotions.

 Parent Mindshift: Instead of trying to “control” our children’s emotions, help your child to learn how to express how they feel in more appropriate ways.
 Teach your child that emotions can be helpful rather than harmful.